📦 Supply Chain Security - GH-SECURITY Practice Questions

 • Supply Chain Security scenarios for GH-SECURITY are frequently mapped to Domain 3 (25%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Supply Chain Security interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Supply Chain Security interacts with workflows, security, collaboration, or automation patterns rather than appearing as an isolated question.

-• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Advanced) and managed-service best practices.
+• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Advanced) and vendor best practices.

 High-Value Supply Chain Security Concepts